 The term does not include children who experience learning problems as a result of visual, hearing or motor handicaps, or developmental delays or emotional disturbance.
 Nor does it apply to children who experience learning problems that are primarily the result of environmental or economic disadvantage.

-Signs of a Specific Learning Disability in Pre-School or Kindergarten Children
+Signs of a Specific Learning Disability in Pre-School or Kindergarten Children include problems with the following:

-Does the child experience problems with the following?
+These include problems with the following?

-They recall fewer items from lists of letters, words, nonsense
+They may recall fewer items from lists of letters, words, nonsense

 syllables, sentences, digits and objects, whether they view this